halvorboe/old-website/html/content/blog/gallop/index.md

 "Google Analytics" is far from the only analytics platform out there.
 Some of the ones I have considered are:

-- Heap Analytics
+- Heap Analytic
 - Amplitude
 - Simple Analytics

 Just to be clear, I do not think this solution will be better than any of those.
 The main purpose of this solution is killing time and having something to write about.

-### What is an analytics platform?
+### So what is an analytics platform?

 To me, an analytics platform is **a system for aggregating events**.
 In that defenition there are two main words that need explaination - **event** and **aggregation**.